storskegg/uconsole/README.md

 While I love hacking things, I have no plans to make destructive changes to the uConsole's chassis/enclosure to accommodate the CM5 module.
 I know a few people have carved the way on this, report (mixed) successes, etc, but for my personal uses of this device, I will wait until there's official CM5 support to make the upgrade.

+## TODO

+At some point, I may convert this to a deb package so that `apt` can do all the heavy lifting for me.

 ## List of References

 - [Bookworm Distro](https://forum.clockworkpi.com/t/bookworm-6-6-y-for-the-uconsole-and-devterm/13235)